MARYNANAVUMENKA/MyRecipes/README.md

 If you like a recipe, you can add it to your favorites by clicking on the star.
-In the favorites you can highlight recipes with a long click and delete or delete them all at once.
+In the favorites you can select recipes with a long click and delete or delete them all at once.

 ![constructor](screenshots/details_add_favorites.jpg) ![constructor](screenshots/favorites_selected.jpg) ![constructor](screenshots/favorites_deleteAll.jpg)